Living with Multiple System Atrophy Disease

 By David S. Dennis

 I want to begin by explaining the difficulty most Multiple System Atrophy patients go through is obtaining a true diagnosis.
 Truly, I can't count on two hands how many MSA patients write to me that it took longer than a year to get a diagnosis, and some folks longer than 2 years.
 Many doctors have never heard of MSA.
 And many diagnostic test equipment such as CT, and MRI don't always recognize MSA.
 Often those tests are used to rule out other diseases.
 So, for many of us the uphill battle is getting the diagnosis.
 In my situation it took 7 long months to get a diagnosis.
 The first Neurologist specialist thought it was Parkinson's Disease.
 But he also told us he wasn't sure.
 With that said we wanted a second opinion.
 As more time is wasted doctors start agreeing with previous doctors thus making it very difficult on family as well as yourself.
 The PET scan really showed the Neurologist Specialist who was on hand the details he needed to confirm a probable diagnosis.
 Now, to take this all in.

 For my family the news of the prognosis of MSA meant big changes.
 All our plans we made and dreamed about had to be adjusted.
 Now with three children out of school it depended on their help to move us out of the country, which I really enjoyed so much.
 I also gave up driving immediately mainly due to my slow reflexes, and slow coordination.
 The correct thing to do for the safety of others as well as myself.
 I have 2 boys still in school.
-Dylan in now 11 years old and in grade 6 in junior high, and Shawn is a junior in high school now.
-(2014) So this required us to move within walking distance of their school, while my dear wife works her 4am-4pm shift at the UTEX factory here in Weimar, Texas.
+Dylan in now 11 years old and in grade 6 in junior high, and Shawn is now a junior in high school now.
+(2014) So this required us to move within walking distance of their school, while my dear wife works her 4am-4pm shift 6 days a week at the UTEX factory here in Weimar, Texas.